-German under League – Russian under NATO
+German vs League – Russian vs NATO

 01-10-2022

-Paris/Weimar/Versailles: High reparations?
+Paris/Weimar/Versailles' High Reparations?
 No Problem

 (footnote 143) BBC News, "Aberystwyth plaque marks town's 'shameful' episode", https://www.bbc.com/news/uk-wales-40195234; Glenford Howe, lecture World War I and nation building in the West Indies, In Flanders Fields Museum und CEGESOMA.
 To end all wars?
 Geopolitical aftermath and commemorative legacies of the First World War.
 Ypern, Belgium, 22-25 August 2018.